 Remarriage after divorce is permitted in the Episcopal Church only after such a request has been made by the priest and approval granted by the Bishop.
 All previous divorces must have been final for at least one year before a petition for remarriage can be made.

 As an Episcopal Church in the Diocese of Virginia and with the understanding that Holy Matrimony is a Sacramental Rite of the Church, Christ Church is not a wedding chapel that is rented.
-We want to get to know you before and after your wedding, and we hope you will become part of our parish family.
+In order to be married at Christ Church, we require that you have some relationship to our church, to another Christ Church parishioner or to the Episcopal Church.
+We believe that the covenant of marriage is strengthened by a commitment to active involvement in the life of our parish and Christ Church.
+As such, we want to get to know you before and after your wedding, and we hope you will become part of our parish family.
+Please let us know your future plans for involvement in Cunningham Parish, and then we will be happy to send you a copy of our wedding guidelines.

 Premarital counseling sessions are required by the Canons of the Episcopal Church for anyone desiring to be married in the Episcopal Church.
 This usually requires three to six sessions with the priest who will be the Celebrant (or another priest or licensed premarital counselor approved by the Celebrant).
 In the case of remarriage after divorce, more counseling is required, both with a licensed counselor and the parish priest, before the priest can petition the Bishop to grant permission for remarriage.